 And then it’s quiet, as fast as it got noisy.

-“Dat was a tornado cell, I swear it was,” says Ruby’s voice from the living room door, faintly, as if she’s speaking from far away, and Grace realizes she’s partly deafened from the racket.
-“We’re goan need more room to park people in de cellar if we get any more of dose.”
+“Dat was a tornado cell, I swear it was,” says Ruby’s voice from the living room door, faintly, as if she’s speaking from far away, and Claudia realizes she’s partly deafened from the racket.
+“We’re goan need more room to park people in dah bathroom if we get any more of dose.”

-Somebody down there in the root cellar is testifying, in a clear, thin, steady old voice, about walking through the Valley of Death, and fearing no evil.
+Somebody in the center of the house is testifying, in a clear, thin, steady old voice, about walking through the Valley of Death, and fearing no evil.
 They sound like they know what they’re talking about.

 She blinks, and feels tears starting, and she wipes them away, fiercely.
 She feels Hal’s hand come up, giving her a rather grubby tissue from some pocket.
 She nods, and wipes her nose and her eyes.